-Scope of Contacts - Communication occurs on a regular basis with employees, supervisors, managers, external local, State, and Federal government contacts; and the general public.
-Contact is somewhat varied and involves contact with persons of the accounting or administrative disciplines of agency, institutions, or other agencies of State Government.
-This range also includes a regular involvement with immediate supervisor.
+Scope of Contacts - Communication occurs on a regular basis with employees, supervisors, managers, external local, state, and federal government contacts, and the general public.
+Contact is varied and involves working contact with persons of the accounting or administrative disciplines of agency, institutions, or other agencies of State Government.
+This range of contact also includes a regular involvement with immediate supervisor and/or higher level staff within organization.

-Nature and Purpose - Employees have contact for the purpose of assisting in coordinating financial management activities within the organization and as needed with external resources.
+Nature and Purpose - employees have contact for the purpose of coordinating a variety of financial management activities within the organization and as needed with external resources that interrelate to the mission of the work unit.